zspitz/dlr/docs/expr-tree-spec/api-reference.md

 // a: 234, b: 345, c: 456
 ```

-Note, the next two examples throw errors in ETs v2 in the Quote factory since it only accepts nodes with Type Expession&lt;T&gt; (that is, lambdas).
+Note, the next two examples throw errors in ETs v2 in the Quote factory since it only accepts nodes with Type Expession\<T\> (that is, lambdas).

 Here's an example from v1 that does NOT work as you might expect: